-The WOW Festival creates an artistic hub in the city, where patrons can gather to experience WOW performances, engage in lively discussions about the work, and enjoy the many food and drink options on offer at Liberty Station.
-Tickets for WOW Festival productions, ranging from free to \$20, will go on sale in March.
-More at LaJollaPlayhouse.org/wowfestival2022/.
+The Playhouse's annual WOW Festival creates a cultural and artistic hub in the city, where patrons can gather to experience WOW performances and engage in lively discussions about the work, and enjoy the many food and drink options on offer at Liberty Station.
+Beginning in 2022, the Playhouse will produce the WOW Festival on an annual basis, making it a staple of the San Diego events calendar for local, national and international audiences.